hurryup84/doc_mgnt/README.md

 After adding new key, you will also receive a mail (use REPORT) with some info about it.

-## logfile
-finally a logfile is also storred to to NAS

 # how to setup:
 the setup is draft, please contact me if i should add something